hyprnz/terraform-aws-iam-module/user-group/README.md

-# Terraform IAM Module
+# Terraform User to Group Module

 A module to create a user and set associated properties.
+Also adds users to groups.

 ## Inputs